Nosaj123/terraform-elasticache-redis/README.md

+Terraform Script to spin up a Redis Elasticache Cluster <br>
+In variables.tf: <br>
-Terraform Script to spin up a Redis Elasticache Cluster In variables.tf, line 11; change Redis Engine Version line 14; change Redis Node Type line 23; change the amount of nodes you would like to add
+  line 11; change Redis Engine Version <br>
+  line 14; change Redis Node Type <br>
+  line 23; change the amount of nodes you would like to add <br>